 - Security and Backup

-A 30-day free trial is available to help you test the features before committing.
+A 30-day free trial can help you test the features before committing.
 FreshBooks also offers an annual subscription, while Xero does not.

 Unlike FreshBooks, Xero doesn’t offer all the functionalities and features to all users.
 The functions, features, and number of payrolls, invoices, and quotes available to you change according to the plan you choose: